sdiehl28/tutorial-website/content/topics/python/_index.md

 ---
 title: Python
 weight: 20
-lastmod: 2019-06-26
+lastmod: 2020-01-03

 typora-root-url: ../../../static
 ---
 ### Python Popularity

-As of June 2019, and likely to remain so for quite some time, Python is the fastest growing programming language.
+As of December 2019, and likely to remain so for quite some time, Python is the fastest growing programming language.

 To quote from [Tiobe](https://www.tiobe.com/tiobe-index/) in June 2019: